GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.27 on August 13, 2024 =

-* Fixed: When searching a View, the searched time zone would not appear as selected in the Search Bar.
+This update resolves several issues related to the Multiple Forms extension, fixes the recently introduced `:format` merge tag modifier to return the Time field value in the local timezone, and adds a new filter to control which fields are added by default when creating a new View.

+#### 🐛 Fixed
+* Time zone selection in the Search Bar did not persist after searching a View, causing it to reset upon page refresh.
-* Fixed: Fields added to the View could not be configured and would disappear after saving the View when Multiple Forms was enabled.
+* Fields added to the View could not be configured and would disappear after saving the View when Multiple Forms was enabled.
-* Fixed: Fatal error on the Edit Entry screen when Multiple Forms is enabled.
+* Fatal error occurred on the Edit Entry screen when Multiple Forms was enabled.
-* Fixed: The ``:format` merge tag modifier on the Time field returned a UTC-adjusted time value.
+* The `:format` merge tag modifier on the Time field returned a UTC-adjusted time value.

-__Developer Updates:__
+#### 💻 Developer Updates

-* Added: `gk/gravityview/view/configuration/multiple-entries/initialize-with-all-form-fields` filter that, when set to `true`, initializes the Multiple Entries layout with all form fields when creating a new View.
+* Added `gk/gravityview/view/configuration/multiple-entries/initialize-with-all-form-fields` filter that, when set to `true`, initializes the Multiple Entries layout with all form fields when creating a new View.
 The default is `false`, which populates the View with only the fields configured in the Gravity Forms Entries table.

 = 2.26 on August 8, 2024 =